unturned-info/unturned-3-knowledgebase/docs/Plugins/CreatingPlugins.md

     }
 }
 ```
-The plugin will now log in the server console that the plugin has been loaded and unloaded.
+The plugin will also now log in the server console that the plugin has been loaded and unloaded.

 You can also subscribe and unsubscribe to events when the plugin loads and unloads: